Legoless/Saystack/README.md

 Saystack is a collection of simple classes and extensions for most common uses in any iOS Swift project.
 It is a Swift counterpart to [Haystack](https://github.com/legoless/Haystack).
 Saystack currently supports Swift 2.x.
 Swift 3.x version will be released once apps can be deployed to the App Store with Swift 3.

-Saystack adds convenience methods to Swift API's.
+Saystack adds many convenience methods to Swift API's.
 Multiple frameworks are extended, including UIKit and Foundation.
 Both OS X and iOS are supported, but the framework is mainly targeting iOS.

 ### Foundation